Navrojsekhon/FInal-Assignment/Wifi.md

 ## **Step 4: Set Wi-Fi Network Name (SSID)**
 1. Go to **Wireless Settings**.
-2. Change the SSID to a recognizable name (Example: *DRDANGER*).
+2. Change the SSID to a recognizable name but not personally identifying(Example: *DRDANGER*).
+3. If router supports dual/tri-band, create separate SSIDs for each band if desired (e.g., `DRDANGER-2G` and `DRDANGER-5G`)

 ![9](https://github.com/user-attachments/assets/53cca0bf-0661-4b71-b742-2c65b600b13e)

-**Purpose:** It Helps to identify your network among neighboring Wi-Fi networks.
+**Purpose:** Clear SSIDs help family members identify networks; separating bands helps devices choose between range (2.4 GHz) and speed (5 GHz).

 ---

 ## **Step 5: Set a Strong Password**
-1. Select **WPA2** security mode.
+1. Under wireless security, select **WPA2-Personal** or **WPA3-Personal** if supported. **Avoid WEP and WPA (TKIP) — they are insecure.**
-2. Create a password of at least 12 characters (letters, numbers, symbols).
+2. Create a **Wi-Fi passphrase** that is more secure(12+ characters, mixture of upper/lowercase, numbers, symbols).

 ![6](https://github.com/user-attachments/assets/d9d77d70-5fc8-48d3-b3ea-dd8743c65414)

 **Purpose:** This will protect the network from unauthorized access.
+Default admin credentials are widely known and present a major security risk.

 ---

 ## **Step 6: Optional Advanced Settings**
-- Guest Network
-- Firewall
-- MAC address filtering
+- **Guest Network:** Create an isolated SSID for visitors that restricts access to your internal LAN devices (printers, NAS).
+Use WPA2/WPA3 and set an expiration or password you can change easily.
+- **MAC Address Filtering:** Adds administrative control but is not an effective security measure by itself (MACs can be spoofed).
+Use only as an additional control.
+- **QoS (Quality of Service):** Prioritize traffic for devices or applications (e.g., VoIP, gaming, video conferencing).
+- **Parental Controls:** Schedule or block specific websites/services per device.
+- **VLANs:** Segment devices (e.g., IoT devices on a separate VLAN) if router supports it.
+- **Remote Management:** Disable WAN-side remote admin unless necessary.
+If needed, restrict by IP and enable strong authentication.

 <img width="889" height="529" alt="7" src="https://github.com/user-attachments/assets/3bcaf5e0-4931-481f-b077-57334bb7eaf2" />

 **Purpose:** Improves security and stability based on user needs.
+Advanced controls also improve performance and management when used properly.

 ---

 ## **Step 7: Save Settings & Restart Router**
-1. Click **Save/Apply**.
+1. Click **Save/Apply** after changes.
-2. Restart the router.
+2. Perform a controlled restart from the admin interface (or power cycle).
+3. Confirm settings persist after reboot.

 ![15](https://github.com/user-attachments/assets/c4e24f05-301c-404e-8664-8e8e31bd7d24)

-**Purpose:** This ensures new settings take effect.
+**Purpose:** A restart ensures all services reload with new settings.
+Confirming persistence prevents surprises later.

 ---

 ## **Step 8: Connect Devices**
-1. Open Wi-Fi settings on laptop.
+1. On each device (laptop, phone, smart TV), open Wi-Fi settings and select your SSID.
-2. Select DRDANGER from the list.
+2. Enter the Wi-Fi passphrase you configured.
-3. Enter password.
+3. Optionally, configure static IPs for devices that need persistent addresses (e.g., printers, NAS) using DHCP reservation where possible.

 <img width="732" height="460" alt="5" src="https://github.com/user-attachments/assets/f8edd9e9-d9c9-45a2-abf3-4e5c0ed00df3" />